AIX Monitoring

 Use Cases

-Reconstruct any outage from both signal types: the metric trajectory and the errpt cascade, side by side, exact timeline.
+Reconstruct any outage from the metric trajectory, the errpt cascade and the virtualization events — side by side, one exact timeline.

 Root cause in seconds

-Performance degradation visible in metrics, hardware fault visible in errpt — both in one pane of glass with shared timestamps.
+Performance in metrics, hardware fault in errpt, the failing FC port or SEA in the PowerVM layer — one pane of glass, shared timestamps.

 What’s included

-• AIX_exporter BFF package (full license, 22 collectors)
+• AIX-exporter BFF package (full subscription, 22 collectors, 60-panel dashboard)

-• Loki Agent for AIX BFF package (full license, standard build — TLS variant available on request)
+• Loki Agent for AIX BFF package (full subscription, standard build — TLS variant available on request)

-• Ansible playbook for fleet-wide deployment of both agents
+• Ansible playbook for fleet-wide deployment of the two OS agents

 Specs & Requirements